These days, there are so many options to earn money. For youngsters, there are specific online jobs for teens that can be done in no time.

 If you don’t have one yet and are planning to find an online job, it’s best to open one now.
 You can sign up for an account here.

-Signing up for a PayPal account is fairly straightforward and easy to do.
-When you open one, you'll be ask to put your personal bank information, and PayPal will send you a small deposits and you'll have to verify those amounts in your PayPal account.
+Signing up for a PayPal account is fairly straightforward to do.
+When you open one, you’ll be asked to put your bank information, and PayPal will send you a small deposit and you’ll have to verify those amounts in your PayPal account.

 Once verified, your account is setup.
 That’s it.